-- A physical exam.
+- Physical exam.
 Your doctor will feel your jaw, neck and throat for lumps or swelling.

 - Imaging tests.
-Imaging tests, such as magnetic resonance imaging (MRI) and computerized tomography (CT), may help your doctor determine the size and location of your salivary gland tumor.
+Imaging tests, such as magnetic resonance imaging (MRI), computerized tomography (CT), positron emission tomography (PET), ultrasound or X-ray, may help your doctor determine the size and location of your salivary gland tumor.

 Determining the extent of salivary gland cancer

 If you're diagnosed with salivary gland cancer, your doctor will determine the extent (stage) of your cancer.
 Your cancer's stage determines your treatment options and gives your doctor an idea of your prognosis.

 Cancer stages are identified by Roman numerals, with stage I indicating a small, localized tumor and stage IV indicating an advanced cancer that has spread to the lymph nodes in the neck or to distant parts of the body.

 Treatment for salivary gland tumors is usually with surgery to remove the tumor.
 People with salivary gland cancers may need additional treatments, such as with radiation therapy and chemotherapy.

 - Removing a portion of the affected salivary gland.
 If your tumor is small and located in an easy-to-access spot, your surgeon may remove the tumor and a small portion of healthy tissue that surrounds it.

 - Removing the entire salivary gland.
 If you have a larger tumor, your doctor may recommend removing the entire salivary gland.
 If your tumor extends into nearby structures — such as the facial nerves, the ducts that connect your salivary glands, facial bones and skin — these also may be removed.